ITSMEUNICK-21/Income_and_Tax_Calculator/1_Requirements/README.md

 # Description
 * Income Tax Calculator is reliable and easy-to-use calculator to estimate your taxable income or tax payable.
-It is possible to select your age to get the corresponding tax payable.
-Also one has the choice to see and compare the tax payables in Old Regime and New Regime and choose accordingly.
+Income tax is computed as the product of a tax rate times the taxable income in accordance to guidelines laid out by Income Tax Department.

 # Requirements
 * Visual Studio Code, gcc compiler, Linux OS, Windows OS
 # Features